ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_faq.rst

 Windows Frequently Asked Questions
 ==================================

-Here are some commonly asked questions in regards to Ansible and Windows and their answers.
+Here are some commonly asked questions in regard to Ansible and Windows and their answers.

 .. note:: This document covers questions about managing Microsoft Windows servers with Ansible.